Lactarius rubrilacteus: Similar species

 Lactarius deliciosus is a related species, but its cap differs in appearance.
 L. sanguifluus is similar, perhaps even synonymous, and is mycorrhizal with pine in Europe.
 Additionally, L. barrowsii, L. paradoxus and L. subpurpureus may be similar.

 Distribution and habitat

 The mushroom is primarily found in parts of western North America, growing in forests and on the ground.
 The mushroom usually finds cover under conifer trees, mainly Douglas-fir.
 It is widely distributed in these areas between the months of June and October.

 Uses

 The mushroom is edible, but has a grainy texture and is of little interest.
+It is recommended to roast or bake it slowly in order to prevent it from being too grainy.